fedetanco22/breaking-bad/README.md

-# Link to se the proyect
+# Link to see the proyect

 https://breaking-bad-ten.vercel.app/